Why should my dogs go to daycare?

 I have a small dog.
 Is he/she safe at diggiddydoggydaycare?

 Absolutely!
 Our play groups are divided according to energy, size, temperament and play styles ensuring that each dog only associate with suitable playmates.
-We believe all dogs can have increasing confidence and overcome fears & anxieties if they are helped and taught how to.
-There are no divisions between sizes out in the real world so there will be select large dogs in with the small ones and small dogs who adore the biggins are in playing with the big dudes.
-All groups have constant supervision, to maximise safety.
-The dogs are never left unsupervised.
+We believe all dogs be mentored to overcome fears and anxieties..
+There are no divisions between sizes out in the real world, so there may be various sized dogs in the same area.
+All groups have constant supervision, to maximize safety.
+The dogs are always supervised with at least 1 crew member in every area at all times.

 Will you feed my dog?